sreejith-nk/multi_task_bio_bigbird/README.md

 This template is very similar to the work done by the Lightning team in [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers), with the difference being that the template in this repository is simple, lightweight and very close to the original and beloved lightning-hydra-template mentioned above.
 It can be useful to reference [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers) when implementing some comlpex usecase, but I personally found it useful to keep things simple, hence why I use this template instead of [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers).

+The original readme is kept below for reference.

 ## 📌&nbsp;&nbsp;Introduction

 This template tries to be as general as possible - you can easily delete any unwanted features from the pipeline or rewire the configuration, by modifying behavior in [src/train.py](src/train.py).